What If My Parents Don’t Approve Of My BF/GF?

 When you discover your parents strongly disapprove of your bf/gf, your first inclination will be to pull away from them and continue your dating relationship behind their back.
 This doesn’t do anybody any good.
 Never secretly date someone your parents don’t want you to date.
 Having secrets and lies between you and your parents ruins trust and causes needless stress and drama which will affect your self-esteem, grades, and even your other friends.

-The best thing you can do is to sit down with you parents and calmly, with great respect, ask what it is they don’t like about your bf/gf and what you can do to lessen their fears and objections.
-Another question you could ask them is What should my bf/gf do to win your trust?Be willing to listen to what they have to say.
+The best thing you can do is to sit down with your parents and calmly, with great respect, ask what it is they don’t like about your bf/gf and what you can do to lessen their fears and objections.
+Another question you could ask them is, “What should my bf/gf do to win your trust?”
+Be willing to listen to what they have to say.
 Never argue with them about it.
 That never works.
 It only shows them you are too immature to be in the relationship they are so worried about.

 They will appreciate your desire to learn from their wisdom and respect their point of view.
 Remember, most of the time they are right and who wants to gamble with the few times they might be wrong, just for the sake of having a bf/gf.

-As you identify the problems and come up with the plans to fix them, you will be well on your way to more healthy and positive relationships with you, your bf/gf, and your parents.
-Don’t forget, while boyfriends and girlfriends come and go, parents, and their wise counsel, are forever.
+As you identify the problems and come up with the plans to fix them, you will be well on your way to a more healthy and positive relationships between you, your bf/gf, and your parents.
+Don’t forget, while boyfriends and girlfriends come and go, parents are forever.